pschool-in/curriculum/content/grammar/pronoun/pronoun-passages.md

 (pronoun-3)

 A pronoun that is used to indicate ownership or possession is called a possessive pronoun.
-In other words a possessive pronoun represents a noun and tells us who owns it.
-For example: his, yours, hers, mine, ours, theirs, etc.
+In other words, a possessive pronoun represents a noun and tells us who owns it.
+For example his, yours, hers, mine, ours, theirs, etc.

 Examples in sentences: